DanielvandeVelde/real-time-web-1920/README.md

 This gets updated on the server and send to all sockets so the time is the same for everyone.
 It's a to-do to make sure the server keeps track of this time itself so people that join late get the right time as well.

+### Lyrics

+#### Socket event: 'get lyrics'

+When a new video is added the lyrics-boolean on the client-side gets set to false.
+As soon as the YouTube API is initialised and starts playing, the client grabs the title value from the YouTube-player variable.
+Then the boolean gets set to true and the request for lyrics gets send to the server.
+The server checks and sets the `currentVideo` variable, so the lyrics don't get requested for the same video twice.
+The title of the video gets send to the MusixMatch API to search for a track that fits.
+If there's one or multiple, the track_id gets extracted from the first track and send back to the MusixMatch API but now asking for the lyrics to go with that track_id.
+Then those lyrics gets send to all the connected sockets.
+If there's no track found, we give the users a little message with the fact we didn't find anything.

 ### Mute

 The mute happens locally.
 You don't want to share everything with your friends :-)